Last updated Mar 2026 · 9 min read

 The piazzas fill with people who have nowhere specific to go.
 Piazza Navona, Campo de Fiori (emptier without its weekday market), and the smaller neighborhood squares in Monti and Trastevere have a different quality on Sunday afternoons.
 Less purposeful, more ambient.

-The Gianicolo hill above Trastevere is a good Sunday afternoon destination.
-The panoramic view across Rome from the terrace is the best elevated perspective in the city and it is free.
-Walk up through Trastevere after lunch, spend 30 minutes at the top, and walk back down through the neighborhood.
-At around 4pm on a Sunday, the light is starting to change and the city below looks different from the morning.
+Gianicolo Hill:One of the best views of Rome, almost always uncrowded.
+The walk up from Trastevere takes about 20 minutes.
+At noon a cannon fires, worth timing if you're in the area.
+The panoramic view from the terrace is free.
+Walk up through Trastevere after lunch, spend time at the top, and walk back down through the neighborhood.
+On a Sunday afternoon the light is already shifting and the city below reads differently from the morning.

-The Villa Borghese park above the Spanish Steps and Pincio area is a Sunday afternoon institution for Romans.
-Families with children, couples, people reading on the grass.
+Villa Borghese: Rome's most civilized park.
+Rent a bike, walk the paths, or visit the Casina delle Civette at Villa Torlonia nearby.
+Free to enter the park; a timed ticket is required for the Borghese Gallery.
+The park above the Spanish Steps and Pincio area is a Sunday afternoon institution for Romans: families with children, couples, people reading on the grass.
 If you want to see how the city rests, walk through here on a Sunday afternoon.

 Sunday evening